 As figure 4 shows, the most common diagnoses for supportive housing tenants in the nonveterans' programs were depression (56 percent), substance use disorders (42 percent), anxiety (39 percent), post-traumatic stress disorder (31 percent), and schizophrenia or bipolar disorder (25 percent).
 Supportive housing tenants were far more likely to experience these conditions, as well as hypertension and diabetes, than members of the reference group were.
 Although these are large differences, we did not test whether they were statistically significant.
-The higher rate of diagnoses for the supportive housing is associated with worse health care outcomes.
+The higher rate of diagnoses for the supportive housing group indicates that they have higher levels of need, not that receiving supportive housing is associated with worse health care outcomes.
 This indicates that SMHH programs prioritized assistance to more vulnerable populations.